Leedehai/ccindex/README.md

 #            "id", "spelling", "kind", "hierarchy",
 #            "parent_kind", "location", "comment", "usage"
 #     other fields are optional depending on the kind of each symbol
+# For more info on the schema, see schema.md
 ```

 **NOTE** if the source file includes headers, header directories must be specified with the `-i` option, otherwise some symbols won't be recognized.